Forward by Taf Baig

 Know the environmental attributes of products and cleaning services through peer-reviewed science and testing.

-Manufacturers should sell cleaning science and environmental protection knowledge, along with product.
+Manufacturers should sell cleaning science and environmental protection knowledge, along with the product.
 They should support testing and training and emphasize the effective and efficient use of cleaning products.
 They should use science-based knowledge to make products and cleaning system efficient and effective at cleaning and protective of the environment.
 Consumers should demand this.

 Service providers should use science to develop cleaning professionalism.
 Without knowledge of how the cleaning process works, one cannot be effective at cleaning.
 Service providers should use knowledge to educate, inform and get closer to customers through effective-environmentally cleaning.